hashicorp/terraform/website/source/docs/providers/aws/r/cloudformation_stack.html.markdown

 * `notification_arns` - (Optional) A list of SNS topic ARNs to publish stack related events.
 * `on_failure` - (Optional) Action to be taken if stack creation fails.
 This must be one of: `DO_NOTHING`, `ROLLBACK`, or `DELETE`.
 Conflicts with `disable_rollback`.
+* `outputs` - (Optional) A list of output variables to expect from the CloudFormation script.
+Only the output variables listed here can be referenced by other Terraform resources.
 * `parameters` - (Optional) A list of Parameter structures that specify input parameters for the stack.
 * `policy_body` - (Optional) Structure containing the stack policy body.
   Conflicts w/ `policy_url`.